Hi everyone, before we get into today’s topic, look, NWB merchandise is on sale!

 Sustainability Myth: “Hey, I hear the iPhone 6S is totally awesome!
 You have some on sale?
 Cool!
 But…how will you keep your operations going after I buy an iPhone 6S and I am no longer here?
 How do you guarantee that you will be here selling iPhones to other customers?
 What is your plan to not be so dependent on customers?
 Sorry, but although I hear great things about your phone, I can only buy phones from stores that I know will survive and be around for the long run.”

 Track Record/Outcomes: “You sold 300 million units of iPhones and made a gazillion dollars?
 That’s great, but that’s an output, not an outcome.
 What impact did you make?
 Did you measure how owning an iPhone has transformed the lives of customers?
 Did they access more educational opportunities?
 Did family members feel a stronger sense of connection to each other?
 Did owning iPhones reduce the crime rates, and if so, how much money did society save by having fewer people visit the emergency room?
 Did you do a pre-and-post-purchase survey and have a comparison group of people who did not use an iPhone?
 Also, can you disaggregate these results into race, ethnicity, gender, age, and geography?”
-(Thanks to colleague Matthew Turner for inspiring this paragraph).
+(Thanks to colleague Matthew Turner for inspiring this paragraph.
+Here is a related post: Imagine if Apple Had to Run Like a Nonprofit).

 Those are just some of the challenges we face.
 If you didn’t know that’s what it’s like, or if you didn’t understand any of that, then you have little ground to give advice.
-Despite these challenges, nonprofits all over the world continue to survive and do their important and complex work.
-We are like metal shelf pins, helping to lift up the shelves of our community.
+Despite these and myriad other challenges, nonprofits all over the world continue to survive and do their important and complex work.
+We are like metal shelf pins, helping to lift up the shelves in the cabinets of community.

 We don’t often nonprofitsplain, so please extend the same courtesy and stop the #bizsplaining.
 Thanks for considering.